AS/ISAF Offshore Safety and Sea Survival

 Description

-It includes a hands-on pool session, during which you will learn to launch a liferaft and practise essential in-water survival techniques.
+Key elements include a pool-based training session, during which you’ll practise launching and boarding a liferaft and develop essential in-water survival techniques.

-The course also covers the responsibilities of yacht owners, operators, and masters to prevent emergencies through a safety management system based on risk assessments.
+The course also addresses the responsibilities of yacht owners, operators, and skippers in preventing emergencies, focusing on proactive safety management through risk assessments and crew training.

-By the end of the course, you will understand the legal responsibilities of both the skipper and crew.
+By the end of the course, you'll clearly understand the legal obligations of both skipper and crew in maintaining safety at sea.

 - Legal obligations and duty of care